mgh5225/pixel_hackenbush/README.md

 Once you have the prerequisites in place, you can run the game on an emulator or physical device with the following command:

 `flutter run`

+## Acknowledgement

+I would like to extend my heartfelt thanks to [Spellthorn](https://github.com/Spellthorn) for providing an extensive tutorial on the Flame Engine, which has been incredibly helpful.
+Additionally, I want to acknowledge [Pixel Frog](https://pixelfrog-assets.itch.io) for offering the valuable assets that have greatly enhanced the development process.

 ## License